Methodology

 2. The classifier is missing a signal that ought to count → file an issue against the

-[`agentnative` CLI](https://github.com/brettdavies/agentnative-cli) proposing a new MUST-level check.
+[`agentnative` CLI](https://github.com/brettdavies/agentnative-cli) proposing a new MUST-level audit.

 Patching the *site* to override a CLI verdict is never the answer.
 The site renders what the CLI emits.